 You may also speak to your insurance company, who have legal advisers who can support you to resolve these issues.

-ACAS also have a national helpline, who will respond and advise on issues like this.
+The Advisory, Conciliation and Arbitration Service (ACAS) also has a national helpline, who will respond and advise on issues like this.
 They can be contacted on 0300 123 1100.

 If your PA is not practising social distancing in their personal life

-If your PA does not want to come to work because they cannot practise social distancing while providing care
+If your PA does not want to come to work because they cannot practice social distancing while providing care

 You should speak with your PA about their concerns and explain to them what has been put in place to support them to support you safely, in line with guidance.
 You may want to discuss tasks that can be undertaken, where social distancing is possible.